kcappieg/grunt-sfdc-package-builder/README.md

  - url - Only the host, not the path (i.e. `"https://test.salesforce.com"`)
  - token - The security token for the user

-If string, this is the relative filepath for a json-formatted string of the above described schema
+If string, this is the relative filepath for a json file of the above described schema

 #### options.diffDirectory
 Type: `String`